-- 1. Submit to EFSEC an update to the existing spill control plan consistent with the timeline identified in the site certification agreement. - 2.
+- 1. Submit to EFSEC an update to the existing spill control plan consistent with the timeline identified in the site certification agreement by July 1, 2021. - 2.
 Review the plan at least annually and update it at intervals no longer than every two years. - 3.
 Send changes to the plan to EFSEC. - 4.
 Follow the plan and any supplements throughout the term of the permit.